 (H) A RICC is to comply with all requirements in accordance with Chapter 5101:2-9 of the Administrative Code.
-Exceptions to the requirements are listed in appendix A to this rule.
+Exceptions to the requirements are listed in Appendix A.

 (I) The RICC is to develop a plan of safe care for an infant born substance exposed and affected including the following: